Jesse Miller (writer)

 Jesse Miller is an American science fiction author.
 His writing career began in 1972, shortly after he left the United States Air Force.

 In 1974, he was a finalist for the second ever John W. Campbell Award for Best New Writer, for his story "Pigeon City".

+He served in the Air Force for four years until he was 21.

+He subsequently described his career as "After getting out of the service, I wrote three stories and sold three stories.
+I had never tried to sell my writing before that time.
+I was batting 1000 in an arena where some may spend a life time and never get a hit.
+I knew no different."